-While much of the food at the Manor will be familiar, you will have opportunities to try traditional British food with your Meeta-Family or in restaurants.
+While much of the food at the Manor will be familiar, you will have opportunities to try traditional British food when out and about.
 A few things to try:

 - Bangers & mash: sausage with mashed potatoes - Black pudding: sausage made with pig's blood & fat - Yorkshire pudding: a batter made with flour, eggs, and milk and cooked in the oven.
 Often eaten with roast beef for Sunday lunch. - Pie: a pie is any baked food surrounded by pastry (mixture of flour and butter).
 So, you can get steak and kidney pie, or apple pie, to name a few. - Ploughman's lunch: typical mid-day pub meal, consisting of a bread roll with a piece of cheese and pickled onion. - Fish and chips: French fries and batterfried fish.
 The chips are generally served with salt and vinegar.